July 7, 2021

 While the researchers acknowledge unprecedented disruptions and bottlenecks throughout the supply chain — from port congestion and truck driver shortages to lack of equipment such as chassis — the analyzed data indicate a surprisingly rapid rebound in rail traffic.
 This bounce back is especially true in the movement of intermodal trailers and containers, which AAR data show reached 2019 levels in late 2020 and is now setting new records in the first part of 2021.

-The ability to rebound quickly was due in large part on the industry’s longstanding competitive advantages of scale and distance, but also in the resilient nature of rail’s modern operations.
+The ability to rebound quickly was due in large part to the industry’s longstanding competitive advantages of scale and distance but also to the resilient nature of rail’s modern operations.

 “Throughout 2020, rail’s advantage was rooted in the capacity and cost efficiency that it brings to e-commerce,” NUTC researchers note.
 “Data show that freight railroads responded well to rapid demand shifts, particularly in intermodal traffic.
 The sharp intermodal increase was driven in part by the rise of e-commerce, a tight trucking market, and shifts in consumer spending.”